A bride was usually chosen by the bridegroom's father.

 The wedding begins when the guests call out 'Blessed is he who comes.'

-Let us be glad and rejoice and give Him glory, for the marriage of the Lamb has come, and His wife has made herself ready.
+Let us be glad and rejoice, and give honor to him, for the marriage of the Lamb is come, and his wife has made herself ready.

 Revelation 19:7